Do I need a PWC licence?

 Yes.
 Please see the MAST website for the legalities: http://www.mast.tas.gov.au/recreational/pwc/

-Surf Life Saving Tasmania (SLST) offers boat licence and PWC endorsement courses around the State throughout the year.
+Surf Life Saving Tasmania (SLST) and Boatbiz offer boat licence and PWC endorsement courses around the State throughout the year.

-Check their website for dates and locations but book early:
+Check their websites for dates and locations but book early:

 Can I take passengers on rides?